Mocking fetch and axios in Vitest without memory leaks

 import MockAdapter from 'axios-mock-adapter';

-describe('Axios instance isolation', () => {
+describe('axios instance isolation', () => {

 let mock: MockAdapter;

-mock = new MockAdapter(axios);
+beforeEach(() => { mock = new MockAdapter(axios); });

 });

-it('returns mocked user data', async () => {
+it('returns mocked user data through real axios logic', async () => {

 mock.onGet('/api/users/1').reply(200, { id: 1, name: 'Alice' });

-const response = await axios.get('/api/users/1');
+const { data } = await axios.get('/api/users/1');

-expect(response.data).toEqual({ id: 1, name: 'Alice' });
+expect(data).toEqual({ id: 1, name: 'Alice' });

 });